jrenaud90/TidalPy/Documentation/viscosity_x/viscosity_models.md

 mantle.set_bulk_viscosity(make_viscosity("constant", {"reference_viscosity_pas": 1.0e20}))
 ```

-A viscosity model belongs to the layer's material, which is its EOS model: the layer's `set_shear_viscosity` and `set_bulk_viscosity` are helpers that hand the model to the attached EOS (so attach the EOS first), and the same two methods are on the EOS model itself.
+A viscosity model belongs to the layer's material, which is defined via its EOS model.
+The layer's `set_shear_viscosity` and `set_bulk_viscosity` are helpers that hand the model to the attached EOS (so attach the EOS first), and the same two methods are on the EOS model itself.
 Ownership of the C++ model transfers, as it does for a rheology.
 The world's equation-of-state solve evaluates the model at the local temperature and pressure as it integrates, a table the EOS model carries overrides the result, and the partial-melt model then weakens what remains.
 Read the outcome back with `get_shear_viscosity(radius)` on the layer or the world.
 The declarative form is a `[layers.<name>.material.shear_viscosity]` table in a world's TOML; see the [TOML schema](../structures_x/config/toml_schema.md).

 ## C++ API